Spanish fines you should know about before going to Ibiza

 While regulated clubs and bars will have licensed staff, capacity limits, and emergency exits to keep people safe, the same can’t be said of random private properties.
 Commercial parties at unregulated locations put people at risk by flouting security and safety standards.

 Heavy sanctions are being imposed to deter people from hosting or attending such unlicensed parties, with possible fines up to a massive €300,000.
-Attendees won’t just receive average fines of €85,000 – anyone involved in the event, including collaborators, marketers, DJs, landlords, could be fined a minimum of €100,000 for their part in facilitating the offence.
+Attendees won’t just receive average fines of €85,000 – anyone involved in the event, including collaborators, marketers, DJs, and landlords, could be fined a minimum of €100,000 for their part in facilitating the offence.

 Getting legal help from lawyers in Ibiza